plredmond/tinybcast/README.md

    (and also copy it over to `netInbox`).
     * We copy events directly from the outbox to the inbox because the user shouldn't have to wait for the network to get feedback from the UI.
-If you're implementing a consensus protocol, then you might be required to order outgoing messages, and so this behavior might be incorrect.
+If you're implementing a message-delivery protocol, then you might be required to order outgoing messages, and so this behavior might be incorrect.
 1. *backendReceive*: Block until the network receives a packet, deserialize it and emit to `netInbox`.
 1. *protocolReordering*: Block until a `netInbox` event and apply it to `appState`.
     * This is kind of a silly thread that doesn't do very much but shuffle things between references.
-It's somewhat of a placeholder for if you were implementing a consensus protocol.
+It's somewhat of a placeholder for if you were implementing a message-delivery protocol.
 Much of the time you'd need to reorder and delay received messages before delivering them to the application.
 This thread might be where that code would go?

-Dependencies:
+### dependencies

 * `vty` provides the UI.
 * `network` provides the sockets.